CK-ctrl/pathfinding/README.md

 ## How to run

-You will need pygame installed on your system.
+You will need pygame and pqdict installed on your system.
 I suggest you to do that in a virtual environment.
+Using pip,
+pygame: $ pip install pygame
+pqdict: $ pip install pqdict

+Note: pqdict dict is required as it provides a indexed priority queue, which is used in dijkstra's algorithm for better efficiency.

 All of the code is written in a single file called 'astar.py'.
 Download the file and simply execute the code.